orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### What can I do with PPO tokens while transfers are restricted?

-PPO tokens will still be fully-functional for certain purposes - such as governance, staking and rewards - even prior to unrestricted transfers are enabled.
+Prior to unrestricted transfers being enabled, PPO tokens will still be fully-functional for most purposes (such as governance, staking, rewards - almost everything except trading/selling).

 ### When will unrestricted transfers (and trading) be enabled?

-PPO holders can vote to enable full transferability if they deem it to be in the best interest of prePO.
+PPO token holders will be able to vote to unlock transfers if they determine that doing so would be in the best interest of prePO.

+An estimate of H2 2023 is mentioned in the latest [roadmap update](https://medium.com/prepo/prepo-roadmap-update-q4-2022-%EF%B8%8F-62497a63c7e), but it could be earlier or much later.

-Some prerequisites that token holders may want to meet before enabling full transferability could include:
+Important prerequisites (non-exhaustive) before enabling full transferability include:

 - A sufficiently-decentralized fully-functional governance system
 - A widely distributed token holder base